 - zero, one or more QERs, which contains instructions related to the QoS enforcement of the traffic;

 - zero, one or more URRs, which contains instructions related to traffic measurement and reporting.

+- one MAR when the PDR is used for matching downlink traffic towards the UE, which contain instructions to apply ATSSS feature for a N4 session established for a MA PDU session.
+See subclause 5.2.x.

+NOTE 2: A downlink PDR can be associated with two FARs for a N4 session established for a MA PDU session as a MAR contains two FARs for 3GPP and non-3GPP respectively.

-A FAR, a QER and a URR shall only be associated to one or multiple PDRs of the same PFCP session context.
+A FAR, a QER, a URR and a MAR shall only be associated to one or multiple PDRs of the same PFCP session context.